svanteschubert/en16931-data-extractor/README.md

 In theory, both tables should provide the same data.

 ## Software: EN16931 Data Extractor
-The data extractor reads the office doucment and the containing mapping tables.
+The data extractor is a simple Java tool that can be called from comamnd line.
+It reads from one or more office documents of EN16931-3 the containing syntax binding (or mapping) tables.
-For each table it is splitting:
+For each table, each row is being split into the:
-- The __XML part (dark grey)__
+- __XML part (dark grey)__
-- The __semantic part (light grey)__
+- __semantic part (light grey)__
-The extracted data model of each table is saved in its own XML format to ease reading and allow testing the data set.
+The data of each table is being saved in an own XML format to ease reading and testing the data set.
-The new XML structure is straight forward: Just a list of the semantic entities, each containing the corresponding XML elements as their children.
+This new XML structure is straight forward: A list of semantic entities, each containing the corresponding XML elements as their children.

 *NOTE:*
 To ease comparison of a "normative table" from the specification with it's (hopefully identically) "informative table" twin, which has fewer XML columns, the normative table is being saved twice, once with all information and a second time as a subset equal to the informative table infoset, making file comparison easier.